vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Be selective in your battles, and you will ultimately win the war."
 > 1. "The greatest victory is the one that requires no battle."
 > 1. "Nothing is impossible, the word itself says ‘I'm possible.'" - Audrey Hepburn
-> 1. "For me, becoming isn't about arriving somewhere or achieving a certain aim.
+> 1. "For me, becoming is not about arriving somewhere or achieving a certain aim.
 I see it instead as forward motion, a means of evolving, a way to reach continuously toward a better self.
-The journey doesn't end." - Michelle Obama
+The journey does not end." - Michelle Obama
 > 1. "If you spend too much time thinking about a thing, you'll never get it done." - Bruce Lee
 > 1. "I have discovered in life that there are ways of getting almost anywhere you want to go if you really want to go." - Langston Hughes
 > 1. "Do something today that your future self will thank you for."